PocketByte/LocoLaser/README.md

 - **`delay`** - Long.
 Time in minutes that define delay for next localization.
 Localization will executed not more often the specified delay.
 If force import switch on delay will be ignored.

 ### Console arguments
-You can override config properties by adding following additional console arguments:
+You can override config properties by adding additional console arguments:
 - **`--force`** or **`--f`** - Sets `force_import = true`.
 - **`--export`** or **`--e`** - Sets `conflict_strategy = export_new_local`.
 - **`-delay`** - Long.
 Override config property `delay`.